There is usually a cat in June's life—so she knows quite a bit about felines. Her current companion is a gorgeous ragdoll named el Gordo.

 Allergies are another consideration.
 Some cats are allergic to this herb.
 Introduce it cautiously to see how your animal responds.

-Miscellaneous Plants that are Toxic to Cats and other Animals
+More Plants That Are Toxic to Cats and Other Animals

 These plants may surprise you.
 Most of them surprised me when I discovered that parts or all posed a threat to cats and other species.